-Some vitamins may be useful to take year-round by teens and we’ll explore these below:
+Some vitamins may be useful to take year-round by teens and we’ll explore these below.

 Other Supplements for Teens

 There are other supplement categories outside of vitamins which may be useful to teens on a case-by-case basis.
-Many teenagers in the U.S. work out regularly, and whey protein can be a useful and safe food supplement that’s well-studied and can improve strength and lean body mass in combination with resistance training.
+Many teenagers in the U.S. work out regularly, and whey protein can be a useful and safe food supplement that’s well-studied and can improve strength and lean body mass in combination with weightlifting.